Nassau County Preliminary Conference.

 The Bottom Line

 The Nassau County preliminary conference looks routine and is anything but.
-It runs before each assigned IAS justice rather than a central part, it is scheduled within 45 days of the RJI under 22 NYCRR 202.12, and it is where the discovery schedule for the entire case gets set.
+It runs in a central Preliminary Conference Part rather than before the assigned IAS justice, it is scheduled by the clerk of that part once the RJI and the Request for a Preliminary Conference are filed, it is conducted in person, and it is where the discovery schedule for the entire case gets set.
 Non-appearance carries real consequences under 22 NYCRR 202.27: dismissal for a plaintiff, default or inquest for a defendant.

 Understanding the rules before you appear, or before you assign coverage, is the difference between a schedule you helped shape and one you spend the next year litigating around.
 Whether you are handling it yourself or delegating to a per diem, preparation is everything.
 Know the file.
 Bring a proposed schedule.
-Check the assigned justice's part rules.
+Get the ADR certification on NYSCEF the day before.
 Send someone with authority to agree to dates.

-And if you need reliable, experienced coverage for your next Nassau County preliminary conference, we have handled these appearances for more than 28 years.
+And if you need reliable, experienced coverage for your next Nassau County preliminary conference, we have handled these appearances for 28 years.

 Phone: 212-233-0666 | Text/Emergency: 917-686-3827 | Email: fabramson@abramsonlegal.com